isomerpages/mlaw-corp/_covid19/17-b-process.md

 If a party to a determination is <u>absent</u> from the hearing, the Assessor(s) may deem that the party (or that party’s assignee who was absent) has withdrawn the Notice lodged by him; or make a determination on the case.

 If the party had a good reason for being absent, they may make an application to set aside the determination made in their absence.
-See [here]() <hyperlink to (6) Assessor’s Determinations>
+See [here](). <hyperlink>

 #### Step 7: Registrar Informs Claimant and Counterparty of Assessor’s Determination ####